ODINN-SciML/ODINN.jl/docs/src/inversions.md

 ## Classical inversions

 We refer to classical inversions as the inverse problems where the objective is to directly invert the parameters $p$ of a mechanistic model itself (e.g. the SIA equation).
 These type of inversions are handled in ODINN via the `Inversion` subtype of `Simulation`.

 The optimization problem is
 $$\min_p \mathcal{D}\left(\hat S, S \right) + \mathcal{R}\left( \hat S, p \right)$$
 where $p$ is the vector of parameters to invert, for example $p=[A]$.

-!!! warning
-    This workflow is still under construction, since we're giving priority to functional inversions.
-We have an [open issue](https://github.com/ODINN-SciML/ODINN.jl/pull/317) to track this and we will update the documentation here accordingly once this feature is added.

 ## Functional inversions